Fun and Stylish Playroom Décor Ideas & Tips

 Source: Kaleidoscope Living's Colorful Bonus Room

-Best of all, they use the lids to build on, which makes them easy to move around AND to clean them up when they are done.
+Best of all, they use bins and lids to build on, which makes it easy for them to move around AND clean up when they are done.

 A plastic white bin and cover, as seen from above, are easy storage for LEGO and more.